Peng-ju-Zhang/Study-Notes/README.md

-# python study notes
+# study notes

-This is  my notes for learning the basics of python
+This is  my learning notes.
+## python notes
+This part includes the following parts:
+- python basics
+- numpy
+- matplotlib